AdobeDocs/ffs-translate-lipsync/src/pages/getting_started/storage_solutions/index.md

   4. Drag and drop the media file (audio/video) or edited transcript file that you want to provide to the API in the bucket you've created.
   5. Once the upload is complete, select the file and go to **Actions**.
   6. Select the **Share with pre-signed URL** option and enter a duration for the pre-signed URL to be valid.
-  7. Copy the generated pre-signed URL to use in the API (it may also be copied automatically when you create it).
+  7. Copy the generated pre-signed URL to use in the API (it may also copy automatically when you create it).

 ## Using an Frame.io account